metrorailings/OwlBlog/content/posts/week-13-insights.md

 Buffalo's blitzes is making Nick Mullins nervous.

 The 49ers defensive front can't chase down Josh Allen.
 They're a little too slow.
 Starting to make sense why San Francisco has been so successful against Jared Goff this year whereas Russell Wilson dealt them a pretty serious loss.

+Devin Singletary may be something special.

+San Francisco's zone defense is just too easy.
+Not to mention the 49ers aren't even attempting to mask coverage here.